 You can watch for yourselves:

 Even when drawing on historical events, movies need to move.
 Movies need to tell a story and ofttimes it’s the story that the writer wants to tell.
-This was the case with Amadeus (that I’ve discussed in part elsewhere on this trip) and it was true of Chariots of Fire that I wrote about in this post).
+This was the case with Amadeus (that I’ll cover in detail in an upcoming post) and it was true of Chariots of Fire that I wrote about in this post).
 Now I’ll deconstruct The Sound of Music.

 had been Baroness von Trapp for more than a decade, had borne the Captain two children and was pregnant with a third.
-In actuality, there were 10 von Trapp children and while Maria taught them traditional songs and how to yodel, they were singing before she joined their household.
+There were actually 10 von Trapp children and while Maria taught them traditional songs and how to yodel, they were singing before she joined their household.

 When the Great Depression stripped the von Trapp family of most of their wealth in the 1930s, they took in boarders to help make ends meet.
 One of those was Father Franz Wasner.
 It was he who recognized their talent and crafted them into professional singers.
 The younger Maria told Santopietro, “He slowly but surely molded us into a real musical entity,” and Santopietro calls Wasner, “the driving musical force behind the Trapp Family Singers.”

 While the family’s final escape, intending to reach Switzerland by climbing evr’y mountain while carrying their belongings, creates real drama and excellent visual cinema, it would have been foolhardy for them to attempt that exit.
-Had they started in that manner and direction,
+As the map below shows, had they started in that manner and direction,

 they probably wouldn’t have gotten very far.